Grace

 All goodness flows from God; this being the case, actual grace is necessary for even the least salutary act.
 We cannot entice God to give us grace when grace is the means by which we do anything worthwhile in the first place.
 God’s gift of grace is, thus, totally free and unmerited.
 Further, God’s grace is efficacious; it works in us “both to will and to accomplish.”
 Grace is not something due to us for our cooperation; grace is the cause of our cooperation.
 This should give us enormous confidence in God’s ability to transform us into saints.
 It should also give us great humility by exposing our poverty.
 To delve deeper into the fine points of actual grace and predestination, see here.

 There is, aside from operative grace, grace which dwells in the soul and makes us deiform.
 That is, the grace in the soul makes us into “little gods.”
 This grace is an entitative habit, a quality which disposes the soul towards God and makes it pleasing to Him.
 It is God’s own self-knowledge and self-love given to us so that we can know and love Him.
 Of course, God’s own self-knowledge and self-love are uncreated, but our participation in them is created.
-This participation culminates in Heaven, where the saint’s mind becomes God, allowing him to see God as He is, though without the infinite, complete comprehension by which God understands Himself.
+This participation culminates in Heaven, where the saint’s mind sees God by a direct act, though without the infinite, complete comprehension by which God understands Himself.